martinpetkovski/martinpetkovski.github.io/republikata/pages/code-standard-cpp.md

 	})
 	// WHY?

+## Namespaces

+Namespaces should be per-project.
+No more than 2 nested namespaces should be used.

+Writing

+	using namespace Whatever;

+is forbidden.

 ## Const-correctness

-All functions must be const-correct.
-Member variables must be const-correct Local variables should be const-correct, but don't have to be.
+All functions must be const-correct, where applicable.
+Member variables must be const-correct.
+Local variables should be const-correct, but don't have to be.

 ## Functions